Kōji Harashima

 Kōji Harashima (原島 宏治, Harashima Kōji; 4 December 1909 – 9 December 1964) was a Japanese politician and religious leader who briefly served as the first leader of Komeito, in addition to a serving as a board chairman for Soka Gakkai.
 He served in several other capacities throughout his career as well.

-Biography
+Early life

 Harashima was born on 4 December 1909 in Tokyo.
 In 1929, he graduated from Tokyo Prefectural Aoyama Normal School, which today is Tokyo Gakugei University.
 Harashima, like many who would later be involved in Soka Gakkai, started out as a school teacher.
 In 1940, he joined the Soka Gakkai Educational Society, which was the predecessor to the modern-day Soka Gakkai.
 This organisation was persecuted at the time of the war, but it has been said that when police came to Harashima in 1943, he subjected the police to shakubuku proselytisation.